wyhallenwu/wyhallenwu/README.md

 ## 📘 About me

-Currently, I am a first-year master sutdent advised by prof.Seung-Hyun Kong, studying at [AVE lab](https://ave.kaist.ac.kr/index.php) [Korea Advanced Institute of Science & Technology](https://www.kaist.ac.kr/kr/).
-Prior to that, I received my bachelor's degree in Cyber Security at Shanghai University, under the supervision of Prof.Chenhong Cao.
+Currently, I am a first-year master sutdent at KAIST.
+Prior to that, I received my bachelor's degree in Cyber Security(affiliated to Computer Science) at Shanghai University, under the supervision of Prof.Chenhong Cao.

 ## Research Interests:
-Deep Reinforcement Learning for Real-World System.
+Deep Reinforcement Learning for Real-World System, DRL for decision-making

 ## Languages:
 - **Mandarin**(native)